0xPolygonHermez/zkevm-node/docs/configuration.md

 ### Network Genesis Config
+This file is a [JSON](https://en.wikipedia.org/wiki/JSON) formatted file.
-This contain all the info information relating to the genesis of the network (e.g. contracts, etc..)
+This contain all the info information relating to the relation between L1 and L2 network's (e.g. contracts, etc..) also known as genesis file

-You could find some examples here:
+You could find an example here:
 - `config/environments/local/local.genesis.config.json`:

 For details about the contents you can read specifications [here](config-file/custom_network-config-doc.md)